 If you come in contact with a patient/family that does not speak English, or speaks a minimal amount of English, please note that there are interpreter services available.
-Should you identify this need, please notify a charge nurse and/or manager to contact Interpreter Services (Ext.
-1-5500, Monday - Friday, 8 a.m.-5 p.m.) and they should follow-up accordingly.
-After hours and weekend please dial "O" for the operators who will then manage the request.
+Should you identify this need, please notify a charge nurse and/or manager to contact Interpreter Services and they will follow-up accordingly.